Ty France Preview, Player Props: Mariners vs. Rays

 Rays Pitching Rankings

-- The Rays have the third-ranked team ERA among all MLB pitching staffs (3.78).
+- The Rays have a 3.79 team ERA that ranks third among all MLB pitching staffs.

-- Rays pitchers combine to surrender 149 home runs (one per game), the least in the league.
+- Rays pitchers combine to surrender 150 home runs (one per game), the first-fewest in the league.

-- The right-hander last appeared on Monday against the Boston Red Sox, when he tossed 5 1/3 innings, allowing three earned runs while giving up two hits.
+- His last appearance was on Tuesday against the Boston Red Sox, when the righty went five innings, surrendering three earned runs while allowing five hits.

-- The 28-year-old has a 2.76 ERA and 7.9 strikeouts per nine innings across 19 games this season, while allowing a batting average of .228 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.